Electrically tunable spin qubits in strain-engineered graphene p-n junctions: Discussion

-We have investigated the evolution of energy gaps against RSOC in DQDs formed in strained graphene as shown in Fig. \ref{fig3}b and Fig. S2 in Supplementary Information.
-In pristine SLG, the RSOC is only of the order of $\sim10\,\mu\mathrm{eV}$~\cite{Min2006}, but SLG/TMD heterostructures can host proximity--induced RSOC on the meV scale, representing an enhancement by a factor of 100--1000 over pristine SLG~\cite{Avsar2014,Gmitra2015,Wang2016,Wang2015,Yang2017,Gerber2025,Masseroni2024,Kurzmann2021,Dulisch2025}.
-In our proposal, such enhanced RSOC values place the relevant spin splitting in an energy range that is readily accessible and controllable in existing graphene spin qubits~\cite{Dulisch2025}.
-While meV--scale spin splitting are incompatible with microwave operations typically used in conventional semiconductor or NV--center spin qubits, they primarily indicate the possibility of very fast quantum operations in principle.
-The actual driving frequencies can be further engineered---by tuning the RSOC strength, detuning, and magnetic fields---to match realistic microwave control protocols in future experiments.
+We now discuss the implications of RSOC in our system.
+The enhanced RSOC in our system places the spin splitting in an energy range that is both experimentally accessible and tunable in graphene-based spin qubits~\cite{Dulisch2025}.
+Although the resulting meV-scale spin splitting exceeds the typical microwave frequencies used in conventional semiconductor or NV-center qubits, it opens the possibility of ultrafast quantum operations.
+In practice, the effective driving frequencies can be engineered by tuning the RSOC strength, detuning, and magnetic field to match experimentally feasible control protocols.

-Importantly, the RSOC strength is a tunable parameter to control the energy splitting in strained graphene qubits.
-Since the energy splitting is closely linked to the spin relaxation time, RSOC tuning offers a means to engineer coherence properties and optimize device performance.
-This tunability highlights the potential of strained graphene not only as a novel qubit platform but also as a system where both mechanical strain and SOC can be co-engineered for a quantum information device.
+Importantly, the RSOC strength provides a direct tuning knob for controlling the energy splitting in strained graphene qubits.
+Since the energy splitting is closely related to the spin relaxation time, RSOC tuning enables control over coherence properties and device performance.
+This highlights the potential of strained graphene as a platform where both mechanical strain and SOC can be co-engineered for quantum information applications.

-Therefore, our strained graphene spin qubit represents a meaningful and competitive platform that bridges the advantages of two-dimensional materials, strong spin–orbit interaction, and mechanical tunability, and may pave the way for new routes in scalable spin-based quantum technologies.
+We next discuss the readout mechanism of the proposed spin qubit.
+The qubit state can be detected via capacitive coupling to a nearby charge-sensitive element.
+Two feasible architectures can be considered: (i) a lateral multi-NB geometry, where a neighboring NB acts as a charge sensor, and (ii) a vertical heterostructure design in which the strain-engineered SLG is coupled to an additional sensing layer (e.g., graphene) through an insulating spacer such as hBN.
+These approaches are analogous to established readout schemes in superconducting and semiconductor qubits and provide a realistic, non-invasive route for state detection~\cite{Pashkin2003,Plastina2003,Yun2023,Petersson2010,Hecker2025,Banszerus2021}.

+Finally, we comment on scalability toward multi-qubit operations.
+While the present work focuses on single-qubit control, the platform naturally extends to multi-qubit architectures via QH edge channels, which act as long-range coherent coupling buses between spatially separated NB qubits.
+This removes the need for direct wavefunction overlap, relaxes fabrication constraints, and enables modular qubit layouts, analogous to cavity-mediated coupling in superconducting systems.
+Since inter-qubit interactions are mediated by long-range QH coupling rather than short-range exchange, this approach offers a viable and scalable pathway for graphene-based spin qubits.
+A detailed study of two-qubit gate operations remains an important direction for future work.